semaphoreci/docs/docs/examples/deploying_with_git_deploy.md

 You can use one of the documented [use cases][use-cases] or [language guides][language-guides] as a starting point.
 - Basic familiarity with Git and SSH.

-## Generate a deploy key
+## Generating a deploy key

-Generate a new SSH key with no passphrase that Semaphore will use to authenticate:
+Generate a new SSH key with no passphrase that Semaphore will use to authenticate, as shown below:

 ``` bash
 $ ssh-keygen -t rsa -b 4096 -C "semaphore@example.com"